PowerCodersOrg/powercoders.org/site/content/alumni/_index.md

 ---
-title: Meet the Alumnis
+title: Meet the Alumni
 image: /img/main-page.jpg
-section_title: Meet the Alumnis
+section_title: Meet the Alumni
 text: >-
   Our ultimate goal is to place disadvantaged people into permanent jobs so that they get their independence back.
 Read some of our success